marijnh/Eloquent-JavaScript/04_data.md

 {{index "reversing (exercise)", "reverse method", [array, methods]}}

-Arrays have a `reverse` method which changes the array by inverting the order in which its elements appear.
+Arrays have a `reverse` method that changes the array by inverting the order in which its elements appear.
 For this exercise, write two functions, `reverseArray` and `reverseArrayInPlace`.
 The first, `reverseArray`, takes an array as argument and produces a _new_ array